Treat available oxygen as critical commodity: Centre to states | Health

 He said the states have been advised to prohibit an abnormal use of oxygen by monitoring the non-closure of the cylinder valve when it is not being used.

-It has been observed that oxygen cylinders are being given as part of home-based COVID-19 care packages by some private hospitals, Agarwal noted.
+It has been observed that oxygen cylinders are being given as part of home-based COVID care packages by some private hospitals, Agarwal noted.

 He said it has also been reiterated that the states build COVID suspect wards for patients whose test results are yet to be out.